 If the number of bad sectors or available spare of the disk changes, the number will be recorded in Disk Status History.
 You can use this option to monitor the health of the disk.

 valid_lft=forever means the IP address is assigned statically.
 Otherwise, it indicates the remaining time of a DHCP Lease.

 Network Configuration shows either the response from the DHCP (Dynamic Host Configuration Protocol) server or static network configuration.
 A valid IP address is often the first thing to check for any network-related issues.

-This command checks the current NTP server and its accuracy.
+This time synchronization command checks the current NTP server and its accuracy.
 Cloud security relies on an accurate clock on the CacheDrive.
 When startup, CacheDrive syncs the time with the Morro server (not relying on NTP), so time sync will always work initially.
 However, if your system or network configuration has issues, it will stop working after the clock skew gets large.
 CacheDrive uses the standard NTP protocol to sync, which can be configured through the standard Dynamic Host Configuration Protocol, or fall back to one of the public servers.
 If time sync is not successful, an alert email will be sent.

 Below is an example of when the device is using the Stratum 2 server.
 The polling interval ranges between 32 secs and 2048 seconds, depending on drive/jitter values.